Very Cherry Meringue Dessert Recipe

 - Refrigerate for 3 hours or longer.

-- Stir the cherry pie filling and the frozen raspberries together.
+- Gently fold the cherry pie filling with the frozen raspberries.

 - Refrigerate until serving.